ShoroukMo22/ShoroukMo22/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Front-end%20web%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 👨‍💻 I'm a Front-end developer
+- 👨‍💻 I'm a Entry-Level Data Engineer | Big Data & ETL Focused
 - 🏢 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, and ReactJS or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, and ReactJS or anything related to data managment.
 - 🌱 Taking each step coolly and enjoying the ride of hands-on learning!